Asian shares rise on China turnaround, trade fears persist

 “It’s utterly consistent that the U.S. dollar is strengthening at the same time that U.S. futures are rallying if what we’ve seen over the last two months, which is money being allocated to the U.S. and away from other regions, continues.”

-The dollar index .DXY, which tracks the greenback against a basket of six major rivals, was 0.14 percent higher at 95.272.
+The dollar index, which tracks the greenback against a basket of six major rivals, was 0.14 percent higher at 95.272.

 Dollar strength, stock market weakness: reut.rs/2oBmSbV